httpoxy/httpoxy-org/index.md

 * Python code *must be deployed under CGI to be vulnerable*.
 Usually, that'll mean the vulnerable code uses the `wsgiref.handlers.CGIHandler` package
-  * Like with Golang, actual CGI isn't considered a normal way of deploying Python web applications
+  * Like with Go, actual CGI isn't considered a normal way of deploying Python web applications
   * wsgi, for example, is not vulnerable, because os.environ is not polluted by CGI data
 * The 'requests' module will trust and use `os.environ['HTTP_PROXY']`